NaturalHistoryMuseum/inselect/DevelopingOnMacOSX.md

 # Developing

-Icons are stored individually in `icons`.
+Icons are stored as individual files in `icons`.
 They are frozen into a python file `inselect/gui/icons.py` by running

 ```
-pyside-rcc icons.qrc > inselect/gui/icons.py
+python -m bin.freeze_icons
 ```

 # Build

-The build script freezes icons
+The build script freezes icons.

 ```
 ./build.sh